obrana-boranija/Osirion.Blazor/content/en/blog/_index.md

 ---
 title: "Blog"
-description: "Here you'll find the latest updates, tutorials, and insights about using Osirion.Blazor components in your projects.
-Our team regularly posts articles about best practices, new features, and real-world implementation examples."
+description: "The latest updates, tutorials, and insights about using Osirion.Blazor components in your projects.
+Our team regularly posts articles about new features."
 date: 2025-05-30
 featuredImage: "https://storage.googleapis.com/croct-assets-b931d070/blog/Headless_CMS_within_the_React_framework_3_1_da922d2562/Headless_CMS_within_the_React_framework_3_1_da922d2562.png"
 featured: true